interactive-intelligence/intro-neuro-ai-website/README.md

 ---

 Hello!
-Welcome to the Introduction to Neuro/AI Interactive Intelligence (i2) crash course (now opencourseware)!
+Welcome to the Introduction to Neuro/AI Interactive Intelligence (i2) crash course (now OpenCourseWare)!

 Please remember:
 - We are all trying to learn, and learn at different speeds.